Whimsy Stick

 Signs the Jumping Has Become a Real Problem

 Jumping on elderly visitors or young children who cannot manage the physical force.
-Escalating to nipping or grabbing clothing when blocked.
-Jumping that gets harder and faster when corrected rather than stopping.
-Inability to interrupt the jumping with any verbal cue once arousal fires.
-Jumping on strangers during walks despite leash corrections.
-Any of these indicate the arousal driving the behavior is high enough that surface corrections are no longer reaching the dog.
+Plus escalating to nipping or grabbing clothing when blocked.
+Also, jumping that gets harder and faster when corrected rather than stopping.
+By contrast, no verbal cue can stop it once arousal fires.
+In fact, jumping on strangers during walks despite leash corrections.
+So any of these mean the arousal driving the behavior is high enough that surface corrections are no longer reaching the dog.

 Why Dogs Jump and Why Common Fixes Do Not Hold

-Jumping is arousal overflow looking for a physical outlet.
-The dog is excited by a guest, by your return home, by the energy of a walk, and that excitement has to go somewhere.
-For a dog who has never been taught an alternative, it goes up.
-Specifically toward the face of the person causing the excitement, which is exactly where dogs direct greeting behavior with each other.
+Jumping is arousal spilling over into a physical outlet.
+Specifically, the dog is excited by a guest, by your return home, by the energy of a walk.
+So that excitement has to go somewhere.
+So for a dog who has never been taught an alternative, it goes up.
+In fact, it goes toward the face of the person causing the excitement.
+That is exactly where dogs direct greeting behavior with each other.

-Understanding this explains why the most common advice fails.
-Ignoring the jump withholds one form of social reinforcement but does nothing to lower the physiological arousal the dog is operating in.
-The dog is not jumping because your attention is rewarding.
-They are jumping because they are flooded, and the jump is the discharge.
-Remove your attention and the arousal is still there.
+So this explains why the most common advice fails.
+First, ignoring the jump withholds one form of social reward.
+By contrast, it does nothing to lower the body-level arousal the dog is in.
+By contrast, the dog is not jumping because your attention is rewarding.
+Specifically, they are jumping because they are flooded, and the jump is the discharge.
+In short, remove your attention and the arousal is still there.
 The jump continues because the underlying state was never addressed.

-Kneeing the dog, grabbing their paws, or spraying water are versions of the same error applied with aversive pressure instead of social withdrawal.
-For high-drive dogs specifically, any physical contact during high arousal can register as engagement rather than correction, activating the grab-and-engage component of the predatory motor pattern and making the jumping more intense.
-According to the American Kennel Club, the most reliable approach combines removing all social reward with training a specific incompatible behavior.
-The ASPCA similarly notes that any attention, including negative attention, can reinforce jumping in dogs seeking engagement.
-For the full behavioral framework connecting jumping, nipping, restlessness, and attention-seeking to the same arousal root, see the jumping, nipping, and restlessness guide.
+By contrast, kneeing the dog, grabbing their paws, or spraying water are the same error.
+They just use harsh pressure instead of social withdrawal.
+In fact, for high-drive dogs, any physical contact during high arousal can read as engagement rather than correction.
+So the jumping gets more intense.
+According to the American Kennel Club, the most reliable approach combines two things.
+First, remove all social reward.
+Then train a specific incompatible behavior.
+Plus the ASPCA similarly notes that any attention, including negative attention, can reinforce jumping.

 Key Takeaway

-Your dog is not jumping to be defiant.
-They are flooding with arousal and discharging it the only way they know.
-Fix the arousal state through structured drive outlets and build a specific replacement behavior through impulse control training.
-Trying to stop jumping only at the moment it happens is working too late and too small.
+So your dog is not jumping to be defiant.
+In fact, they are flooding with arousal and discharging it the only way they know.
+Specifically, fix the arousal state through structured drive outlets and build a specific replacement behavior.
+By contrast, trying to stop jumping only at the moment it happens is working too late and too small.

 What Is Actually Driving the Jump